bhimeshagrawal/opal-fetcher-mysql/README.md

 Values for this fetcher config:

-- The `url` is actually a mysql dsn but this implementation uses connection params so `connection_params` are required.
+- The `url` is actually a mysql dsn.
+You can set the mysql password in the dsn itself if you want however this implementation uses `connection_params` so you must include them.
 - Your `config` must include the `fetcher` key to indicate to OPAL that you use a custom fetcher.
 - Your `config` must include the `query` key to indicate what query to run against mysql.

 ### 🚩 Possible User Issues

-While containerizing the package, you may run into docker-build issue, to avoid any such issues use `docker compose up --build` instead.

-While trying to send requests to mysql data source, you may encounter that the request fails.
+While trying to send requests to a Postgres data source, you may encounter that the request fails.
 This can be caused by the format of the config entry URL for which the standard is:

 `mysql://<user>:<password>@<host>/<db>`